jmamma/MegaCommand_Design/README.md

 TEST POINT: Run the SRAM firmware test.

   4. MEC switches (Make sure these sit completely flush with the board and are not leaning to one side)
-  5. ICS: MIDI Optocouplers, HEX buffer, DAC
-  6. LCD Trimmer
+  5. LCD Trimmer
-  7. Resistor arrays
+  6. Resistor arrays
-  8. Resistors + diodes
+  7. Resistors + diodes
-  9. Encoders (Make sure these sit completely flush with the board and are not leaning to one side)
+  8. Encoders (Make sure these sit completely flush with the board and are not leaning to one side)

 TEST POINT: Run the button and encoder test firmware.
+  9. ICS: MIDI Optocouplers, HEX buffer, DAC
+  10. Resistors + diodes

- 10. MIDI DIN ports. (completly remove the 2 front pins by pulling the entire piece of aluminum from the connector)
+ 11. MIDI DIN ports. (completly remove the 2 front pins by pulling the entire piece of aluminum from the connector)

 TEST POINT: Run the MIDIPort test firmware.